Tendulkar's son makes century on first-class debut

 The 23-year-old scored 120 from 207 deliveries for Goa against Rajasthan.

-Tendulkar junior is primarily a bowler and was batting at seven, but he struck three figures to help Goa reach 493 for eight in the Ranji Trophy.
+Tendulkar junior is primarily a bowler and was batting at seven, but he struck three figures to help Goa reach 493-8 in the Ranji Trophy.

 His father is the most prolific run-scorer in the history of international cricket and scored a century on his own senior debut aged 15 in 1988.